 It’s filled with beautiful mansions and is broken up every other block or so with green spaces called squares.
 You can walk to most attractions, so you won’t need a car.

 Some of the most well-known spots in Savannah are located in the Historic District.
-Those include River Street, Factors Walk, Broughton Street, City Market, and beautiful Jones Street.
+Those include River Street, Factors Walk, Broughton Street, City Market, and Jones Street.

 Old warehouses converted into shops along River Street with text overlay that reads Discover the Different Sections of Savannah